 - EGGS– eggs are the binding factor in this recipe

 - EXTRAS– we add cinnamon, sugar, and vanilla for added flavor

 - BUTTER– the butter not only greases but gives you the golden, buttery, and crispy French toast crust

 BEST BREAD FOR FRENCH TOAST?

-The type of bread you use is the key to achieve the perfect toast slices.
+The type of bread you use is the key to achieving the perfect toast slices.
 We always suggest using bread that isn’t fresh (a few days old is best).
 Here are some great breads you can use:

-- TEXAS TOAST– The thickness of texas toast is what you want for French toast!
+- TEXAS TOAST– The thickness of Texas toast is what you want for French toast!

-- BRIOCHE BREAD– This is our go-to bread for this recipe and it’s a classic.
+- BRIOCHE BREAD– This is our go-to bread for this recipe, and it’s a classic.
 Brioche bread is dense and great for soaking.